aztemi/wc-solana-pay/README.txt

 == Changelog ==

+= 2.4.1 :: 2024-03-08 =
+* Make gateway title name editable in the Admin settings page.
+* Support Solana Mobile Wallet Adapter for improved stability on smartphones.

 = 2.4.0 =
 * Support for EURC and EUROe tokens for payments.
 * Compatibility support for Gutenberg and WooCommerce Block themes.